 - Old English steop-, with connotations of "loss," in combinations like steopcild "orphan," related to astiepan, bestiepan "to bereave, to deprive of parents or children," from Proto-Germanic *steupa- "bereft" (cognates: Old Frisian stiap-, Old Norse stjup-, Swedish styv-, Middle Low German stef-, Dutch stief-, Old High German stiof-, German stief-), literally "pushed out," from PIE *steup-, from root *(s)teu- (1) "to push, stick, knock," with derivatives referring to fragments (see steep (adj.)).
 Barnhart suggests the forms in -f- are by assimilation of the first sound in following words for "father."

 Etymologically, a stepfather or stepmother is one who becomes father or mother to an orphan, but the notion of orphanage faded in 20c. and came to denote simply relation through marriage.
-For sense evolution, cf. Latin privignus "stepson," related to privus "deprived."
-Cf. orphan (n.).
+For sense evolution, compare Latin privignus "stepson," related to privus "deprived."
+Compare orphan (n.).